 The beef industry provides a compelling case study for how corporate-seized checkoff programs operate on behalf of large, consolidated corporations and against the interests of independent producers.
-Independent cattle producers are required to pay a dollar per head of cattle, and as much as 83 cents of that dollar is directed to the National Cattlemen's Beef Association (NCBA), a trade and lobbying organization operating on behalf of world's largest meatpacking corporations.
-More than 70% of NCBA's budget comes out of the pockets of farmers and ranchers via the checkoff program.
+Cattle producers are required to pay a dollar per head of cattle, and as much as 83 cents of that dollar is directed to the National Cattlemen's Beef Association (NCBA), a trade and lobbying organization operating on behalf of the world's largest meatpacking corporations.

+More than 70% of NCBA's budget comes from the checkoff program.
 NCBA uses the money to legitimize itself as the voice of the industry, even though its membership includes less than four percent of America's cattle producers.
 Its policy positions on matters including labeling issues, fair competition, and fair trade practices benefit meatpacking conglomerates, not cattle producers.